 I started by cooking the sausage.
 Once the sausage browned, but still a little pink, I stirred in the mushrooms and onions.
 As the ingredients continue to cook I broke up the mushrooms and sausage into small pieces.
 Once the vegetables softened I stirred in the garlic and cooked for 1-2 more minutes.
 I decided to grate the garlic for this recipe.
 I do this often in recipes because then you get the flavor of garlic without all the chunks.
 You can also use a garlic press but I used this microplane grater.

 Then I stirred in the seasonings, quinoa, diced tomatoes, romano/parmesan cheese, and sharp cheddar cheese.
-I know sharp cheddar cheese might seem like a weird choice for this recipe but my friend suggested it.
+I know sharp cheddar cheese might seem like a weird choice for this Stuffed Peppers with Quinoa and Sausage recipe but my boyfriend suggested it.
 I was going to use provolone or mozzarella but I must admit the sharp cheddar brings a great flavor.
 Cheddar makes everything better.

 Then I mixed it all together and tasted for seasoning.
 Start with 1/2 teaspoon of salt and after you taste it add more if needed.
 I used 1 teaspoon of salt total.